 Where is your class on campus?

-Your classes will be on campus in UTS Building 5 (CB05), or at 609 Harris Street (HS), or 645 Harris Street (HS).
+Your classes will be on campus in UTS Building 5 (CB05), or at 645 Harris Street (HS).
 Your classes are identified with a building and room number on your timetable, for example:

 • on campus CB05C.01.011